ccanvas/libccanvas/src/features/config/README.md

 }
 ```

-In your code, you can used `MyConfig::load()` to load the config file.
+In your code, you can use `MyConfig::load()` to load the config file.

 ## Behaviour